greyanddull/mortgage_planning/readme.md

 ## Getting Started

 The requirements.txt contains the name and version of packages required to run the program.
+Or just try and run the `runme.sh` file and install the packages that crash the program.

 ### Examples